PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: stopAction([layer])

       Stop playing the action on the given layer.
-      If no layer is specified, stops actions on layer 0.

-      :arg layer: The layer to stop playing.
+      :arg layer: The layer to stop playing, defaults to 0 if no value passed.
       :type layer: integer

    .. method:: getActionFrame([layer])

       Gets the current frame of the action playing in the supplied layer.
-      Layer defaults to 0 if no value is passed.

-      :arg layer: The layer that you want to get the frame from.
+      :arg layer: The layer that you want to get the frame from, defaults to 0 if no value passed.
       :type layer: integer

       :return: The current frame of the action